 A panel of influenza viruses resistant to neuraminidase inhibitors is available from isirv-AVG.

-The intention is to organise one international meeting each year.
-Initially the topics have had a regional focus.
+The intention is to organise one international meeting or workshop each year.
+Initially the topics for meetings have had a regional focus.

-The first conference on Influenza Antivirals: Efficacy and Resistance, with a focus on Latin America, was held in Rio de Janeiro, Brazil, 8-10 November 2011, and was co-organised with the Oswaldo Cruz Foundation (FIOCRUZ).
+The first AVG Conference on Influenza Antivirals: Efficacy and Resistance, with a focus on Latin America, was held in Rio de Janeiro, Brazil, on 8-10 November 2011, and was co-organised with the Oswaldo Cruz Foundation (FIOCRUZ).

 The second AVG Conference on Severe Influenza: Burden, Pathogenesis and Management, with a focus on South East Asia, took place in Hanoi, Viet Nam, on 29-31 October 2012, and was co-organised with The National Institute of Hygiene and Epidemiology (NIHE).